 This month we’re excited to announce an outstanding new feature of our website: a link to several newly-created GIS maps, a mobile app and additional apps.
 As you’ll see, they make it easier to find and use our urban trails in Southwest Portland.
 And they offer a far more detailed and interactive view of each of our urban trails.
 Continue reading

 SWTrails PDX will not hold their monthly meeting in July (summer break!).

-We meet in the Watershed apartment building in Hillsdale, 6388 SW Capitol Hwy. (parking is available in the shopping center across the street) in their community conference room on the main floor next to the central outdoor courtyard next to SW Bertha Ct. (enter directly from the courtyard).
+We will be back to our regular meeting schedule Thursday, August 22nd, from 7-8:30 pm in the Watershed Building, 6388 SW Capitol Hwy. (parking is available in the shopping center across the street) in their community conference room on the main floor next to the central outdoor courtyard next to SW Bertha Ct. (enter directly from the courtyard).
 Everyone is WELCOME!